-In this article we are looking to help you reduce the amount of issues you face, simply by outlining some of the most common problems you will find with a malfunctioning printer and then providing a simple, violence-free solution to them.
+In this article we are looking to help you reduce the amount of printer problems you face, simply by outlining some of the most common printer problems you will find and then providing a simple, violence-free solution to them.
 We’ve found that the problems people regularly face include:

 1. The text or image being printed is either completely or partially faded in places

 There are three potential reasons for this happening.
 The first is that the levels of toner in the printer are getting low.
 The second is that the print density is on a low setting.
 The third is that the printer has an ‘economode’ which is enabled.
 To help diagnose the second and third options, simply run a printer self-test.
 This can sometimes be done by pressing a button on the printer, or if not then by locating it in printer functions.
 Here you are able to turn economode off and the print density can be set higher.
 Lastly, if the toner is low you will have to replace the cartridge.
 Until then, removing the cartridge and giving it a shake can help to temporarily fix the issue.

 2. A “ghost” image appears on the printed page

 “Ghosting”, as this is sometimes referred to, happens when a page prints properly, but is accompanied by a faded copy of the image or text as well.
 There are two main causes for this happening.
 The first, that parts of the printer are reaching the end of their lifespan.
 Unfortunately all you can do here is replace them.
 The second cause could be from a faulty power outlet.
 If you can plug another printer into the power outlet and the same results occur, simply use a different socket.